tim-js/timjs-workshop-02-javascript-mechanics/README.md

 Welcome to the second JavaScript workshop, organized by [tim.js][timjs].

 In this workshop we will address the politics that govern the citizens of ECMAScript.
-We will cover some fundamental concepts of ES5, while also touching some new features added starting with ES6.
+We will cover some fundamental concepts of ES5, while also touching some new features added in ES6.

 Tutor: __Andrei Pfeiffer__

 ## Content

-- __Scope__: globals, hoisting, TDZ, blocks;
+- __Scope__: globals, hoisting, blocks, TDZ;
-- __Strict Mode__: usage, present & future;
+- __Strict Mode__: present & future;
 - __Values vs References__: deep equality, cloning;
 - __Context__: _this_ binding, changing context;
 - __Function arguments__: defaults, signatures;